Randy Arozarena Player Props: Rays vs. Royals

 Randy Arozarena At The Plate

-- Arozarena has 78 hits this season and a team-best OBP of .412.
+- Among qualifying batters, he ranks 13th in batting average, while his on-base percentage ranks fourth and he is 22nd in slugging.

-- Among qualified hitters in MLB action, his batting average ranks 12th, his on-base percentage ranks fourth, and he is 21st in the league in slugging.
+- Arozarena has picked up a hit in 68.0% of his 75 games this season, with more than one hit in 29.3% of those games.

-- Arozarena has driven in a run in 29 games this season (39.2%), including 12 games with more than one RBI (16.2%).
-He has also driven home three or more of his team's runs in seven contests.
+- Arozarena has driven in a run in 30 games this year (40.0%), including 12 games with more than one RBI (16.0%).
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.